guzhaoyuan/MaxonEpos2/README.md

 ## Framework

-node1: request position or torque, calculate on return
+client: request position or torque

-node2: receive request and execute, wait until end of this step, return new state and info, then wait for new request
+server: receive request and execute, return new state and info, then wait for new request

 ## Files

 ### src

-controller.cpp: node for controlling torque, also work as env
+controller.cpp: node for controlling torque for servo1 controller2.cpp: node for controlling torque for servo2 controller3.cpp: node for controlling torque for servo1&2

 test_epos2.cpp: test for develop wrap.cpp: wrap api to make code clean and easy to program